John Huard: College

 Huard played college football at the University of Maine for Black Bears from 1964 to 1966.
 He was a two-time first team Little All-America (1965, 1966) and helped lead the Black Bears to the 1965 Tangerine Bowl.
 He held the team records for most tackles in a season, most tackles in a single game, and longest interception return at the time of his graduation.

 In 2003, Huard was the first player inducted into the "Ring of Honor" at Alfond Stadium.
 In 2014, he was the first Maine player elected to the College Football Hall of Fame in 2014.

 AFL/NFL

-Huard was selected by the Denver Broncos in the fifth round of the 1967 NFL/AFL draft.
+Huard was selected 113th overall by the Denver Broncos in the fifth round of the 1967 NFL/AFL draft.
 He played three seasons for the Broncos, but missed all of 1970 due to a knee injury.
 While out of football, Huard worked as an ambassador for a trucking company and was an assistant to the Maine commissioner of economic development.
 In 1971, Denver traded Huard to the New Orleans Saints for an undisclosed draft pick.
 He was injured in the season opener and missed the rest of the season.
 He resigned with the Saints in 1972, but was released before the team's first preseason game.
 He then signed with the New England Patriots, but was released as part of the final cuts before the start of the regular season.